 Tom Clancy’s Rainbow Six Siege Operation Grim Sky guide

-For those that are looking to get up to speed with how to play Rainbow Six Siege, they can head over to our Rainbow Six Siege guide, which contains some basic tips and tricks, as well as links to the myriad of other operators that are featured in the game to date.
+For those that are looking to get up to speed with how to play Rainbow Six Siege, they can head over to our Rainbow Six: Siege guide hub, which contains some basic tips and tricks, as well as links to the myriad of other operators that are featured in the game to date.

 The new Hereford base map in Rainbow Six Siege